 Even if you are not a Georgia driver, nearly all states have agreed to the Driver License Compact (DLC).
 The DLC enables states to inform each other of license suspensions and traffic infractions by out-of-state drivers.
 While Georgia has not agreed to the DLC, they have accepted the Non-Resident Violator Compact (NRVC).

 Under the NRVC, if you do not pay for your traffic violation, the state where you got the traffic ticket can alert your state of non-payment, and you may suffer a license suspension.

-Lots of people choose to pay online rather than going through the effort to fight their speeding tickets.
+Lots of people choose to pay online rather than go through the effort to fight their speeding tickets.
 It is easier than scheduling time off to go to court, and it guarantees that you will not get a warrant for failure to appear that will wind up on your record.

 Unfortunately, not all citations are payable online; not all should be paid and left alone.
 Remember, by paying the fines, you are technically confessing to guilt.
 All citations connected with points on your driving record will be reported.

 Contact a Reputable Attorney at Conoscienti & Ledbetter Today